Saint Kitts and Nevis: Pre-colonial period

-The earliest known inhabitants of Saint Kitts and Nevis were pre-ceramic, pre-agricultural peoples who arrived as early as 3000 BCE.
+The earliest known inhabitants of Saint Kitts and Nevis were pre-ceramic, pre-agricultural people who arrived as early as 3000 BCE.
 These groups, often referred to as "Archaic people," were hunter-gatherers who migrated down the archipelago from Florida.
 Due to the absence of pottery and other durable artifacts, their cultural affiliations remain uncertain.
 Around 100 BCE, the islands saw the arrival of the Saladoid people, a ceramic-using, agricultural society that migrated northward from the Orinoco River region in present-day Venezuela.
 They introduced agriculture and pottery to the islands and established settled communities.

 By approximately 800 CE, the Igneri people, associated with the Arawak linguistic group, had settled on the islands.
 The Igneri were known for their peaceful nature and religious practices, and they continued the agricultural traditions of their predecessors.

 Around 1300 CE, the Kalinago people, also known as the Island Caribs, migrated to Saint Kitts and Nevis.
 Renowned for their seafaring skills and warrior culture, the Kalinago displaced the Igneri and established dominance over the islands.
 They named Saint Kitts "Liamuiga," meaning "fertile land," and Nevis "Oualie," meaning "land of beautiful waters."